 If you’re looking to buy your first home, you should be aware of First Home Owner Grants, which exist to assist new homeowners in buying their dream home.
 See what grants are available in each state and territory.

-Despite what you might have heard on twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
+Despite what you might have heard on Twitter or from your co-workers, things are starting to look a bit better for first home buyers in Australia.
 According to ABS Household Lending statistics for April 2019, lending to first home buyers rose to a six and a half year high, occupying a market share of 28.2%.

 Australian First Home Owner Grants (FHOG) were first introduced in July 2000 through a national scheme separately legislated, funded and administrated by the different states and territories.
 The purpose?
 To provide a one-off payment to prospective first home buyers to help them break into the property market.